-What the Esplanade looked like over the last 150 years
+This is what the Esplanade looked like in Toronto over the last 150 years

 The Esplanade is a strange street in Toronto these days.
 Where once it was a wide promenade adjacent to the lake, a century and a half of development has rendered it a narrow and mostly anonymous passageway from Yonge to Berkley St.